 1. Candidates should be expected, and welcomed with excitement

 The least that a candidate should hope for is that they’re expected, and that their colleagues are excited to welcome them.
 It shouldn’t matter if their manager is in an unexpected meeting when they first walk through the door - everyone should know who they are, that they’re coming and be ready to talk to them, introduce themselves, and anchor them in the company from the first moment.
 This is no less important in a remote working environment - their first touchpoint with colleagues might be signing into Slack, or joining the all-hands, but the same principle applies.
+You can also mail an onboarding kit for your new employees, so they feel closer to the company.

 “Remember that people use their first week in a role to evaluate the company they’ve actually joined, versus the vision they were sold”